Veterinary Students Promote Texas A&M’s DVM Program At State FFA Convention

 As the United States continues to grow in its need for veterinarians, introducing youth to opportunities in veterinary medicine is as important as ever.

-This July, representatives from the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) had the opportunity to discuss veterinary education and careers with hundreds of high school students interested in animals and agriculture at Texas’ 94th State FFA Convention in Fort Worth.
+This July, representatives from the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) had the opportunity to discuss veterinary education and careers with hundreds of high school students interested in animals and agriculture at Texas’ 94th State FFA Convention in Fort Worth.

 The group was led by Dr. Glennon Mays, the director of Recruiting & Student Services for the VMBS’ Doctor of Veterinary Medicine (DVM) Professional Program, and included second-year veterinary students Christina Ford, Elizabeth Gibbs, and Thao Pham as well as third-year veterinary students Bailey Bach and Marissa Tate.